Health Care Guide Information

 Drips contaminated with surface flora:

-Mishandling of drips and medications to be given through the central line must be handled with care.
+Mishandling of drips and medications administered through the central line must be handled with care.
 Ports of drips must be cleaned with alcohol swabs before attaching to the central line.
-Moreover; medication should be prepared in a designated place to avoid any contamination.
+Moreover, medication should be prepared in a designated place to avoid any contamination.

 What are the signs of central line infection?